populationgenomics/cpg-flow/README.md

     'BuildAPrimePyramid', # the last stage
 ]

+# Show a workflow graph locally or save to web bucket.
+# Default is false, set to true to show the workflow graph.
-show_workflow = True # generates a plot of the DAG
+show_workflow = true
-...
+# ...
 ```

 For a full list of supported config options with documentation, see [defaults.toml](src/cpg_flow/defaults.toml)